Egypt turns to army in war on unemployment

 The military has positioned itself as the channel for some of the billions of dollars flowing into Egypt from the Gulf, for example.

-Sherbiny said the Ministry of Military Production had never before agreed to open its facilities to a civilian-run training program.
+Sherbiny said the Ministry of Military Production had never before agreed to open its facilities to a civilian-run training programme.

 But it is not doing it for free.
 The United Arab Emirates is bankrolling the scheme, part of billions of dollars in aid sent to Egypt by Gulf states hostile to the Brotherhood, and the civilian authorities pay Military Production for their services.